 He says his hope is that more people will be able to count on the services that have been available to him, and that one day his story will be commonplace.

-24-hour toll-free hotline for older and disabled adults - for routine, even daily, phone calls that provide emotional support, medication reminders and well-being check-ins.
+24-hour toll-free hotline for older and disabled adults offering routine, even daily, phone calls that provide emotional support, medication reminders and well-being check-ins.

 Openhouse enables San Francisco Bay Area LGBT seniors to overcome the unique challenges they face as they age by providing housing, direct services and community programs.

-Services include: housing referrals, back rent grants, move-in deposit loans, rental subsidies, credit wellness clinic, tenants rights counseling, job training & supportive employment, and public policy advocacy.
+Services include: housing referrals, back rent grants, move-in deposit loans, rental subsidies, a credit wellness clinic, tenants' rights counseling, job training and supportive employment, and public policy advocacy.

 Let’s Kick ASS is a grassroots movement of long-term survivors, positive and negative, honoring the unique and profound experience of living through the AIDS epidemic.

-The Shanti Project's community of Volunteers and Staff provides emotional and practical support to San Francisco's most vulnerable individuals living with life-threatening illn
+The Shanti Project's community of volunteers and staff provides emotional and practical support to San Francisco's most vulnerable individuals living with life-threatening illness.